SWE-bench

 # or

-python src/minisweagent/run/extra/swebench.py --help
+python src/minisweagent/run/benchmarks/swebench.py --help

 # Example: